zenika-open-source/promote-open-source-project/README.md

 <summary>🆕 Try to regularly release new versions of your project</summary>
 <p>

-> Maintain and improve your project with new releases.
-Generate changelogs is also a best practice, it allows your users to know about the latest changes.
+> Maintain and improve your project with new releases and generate changelogs.

 </p>
 </details>